AOT-Technologies/forms-flow-ai/forms-flow-web/README.md

 #### Keycloak Configuration

-- Update KeyCloak configuration in file **public/config/kc/keycloak.json**
+- Update Keycloak configuration in file **public/config/kc/keycloak.json**

-Steps to get the client adapter configuration from keycloak,
+Steps to get the client adapter configuration from Keycloak:
-  - Login to keycloak
+  - Login to Keycloak
-  - Select your realm --> Go to clients tab --> Click on your client Id i.e."forms-flow-web" --> Go to Installation tab --> Select Format option as Keycloak OIDC JSON
+  - Select your realm --> Go to clients tab --> Click on your client ID i.e."forms-flow-web" --> Go to Installation tab --> Select Format option as Keycloak OIDC JSON
   - Copy the JSON data
   - Update the content in file **public/config/kc/keycloak.json**